HungVoCs47/Movie-Recommended-System/README.md

 ![Recommendation App](https://github.com/HungVoCs47/Movie-Recommended-System/blob/master/image/Screenshot%20(1439).png)

 ## METHOD
-For the recommendeded system, cosine similarty is applied
+For the recommendeded system, cosine similarty is applied to search the relative movies in the list of all movies.
+Weights are assigned to movies, the more similar of the movie, the higher weight is assigned to the movie\
+For the Sentiment Classifier, the system is used simple supervised algorithm Naive Bayes Classifier.
+However, this algorithm is "naive" because the structure (grammar) of the sentence is neglected and the words are independent to othera.